Article Categories

 20 Things to Do After Installing Ubuntu 22.04 LTS (Focal Fossa)

-Ubuntu 22.04 LTS (Focal Fossa) is latest long-term support release of Ubuntu, which means that it will be supported for five years with security updates and bug fixes.
+Ubuntu 22.04 LTS (Jammy Jellyfish) is the latest long-term support release of Ubuntu, which means that it will be supported for five years with security updates and bug fixes.
 If you have just installed Ubuntu 22.04 LTS, congratulations!
-You are now ready to explore world of Ubuntu and take advantage of its many features and tools.
+You are now ready to explore the world of Ubuntu and take advantage of its many features and tools.

-In this article, we will discuss 20 things that you can do after installing Ubuntu 22.04 LTS to make most of your new operating system.
-These include customizing your desktop, installing new software, configuring your system settings, and more.
+In this article, we will discuss 20 essential things you can do after installing Ubuntu 22.04 LTS to optimize your new operating system.
+These include updating your system, customizing your desktop, installing essential software, configuring security settings, and more.

-The first thing you should do after installing Ubuntu 22.04 LTS is to update your system to ensure that you have latest security patches and bug fixes.
-To do this, open terminal and type −
+The first thing you should do after installing Ubuntu 22.04 LTS is to update your system to ensure that you have the latest security patches and bug fixes.
+To do this, open the terminal and run:

 sudo apt update sudo apt upgrade

-GNOME Tweaks is a powerful tool that allows you to customize look and feel of your desktop environment.
+GNOME Tweaks is a powerful tool that allows you to customize the look and feel of your desktop environment.
 With GNOME Tweaks, you can change your desktop theme, icons, fonts, and more.
-To install GNOME Tweaks, open terminal and type −
+To install GNOME Tweaks:

 sudo apt install gnome-tweaks

-Ubuntu comes with Firefox web browser installed by default, but you can install your favorite browser if you prefer.
-Some popular browsers include Google Chrome, Chromium, and Opera.
-To install Google Chrome, open terminal and type −
+Ubuntu comes with Firefox web browser installed by default, but you can install your preferred browser.
+Some popular alternatives include Google Chrome, Chromium, and Opera.
+To install Google Chrome:

 wget https://dl.google.com/linux/direct/google-chrome-stable_current_amd64.deb sudo apt install ./google-chrome-stable_current_amd64.deb

-Ubuntu does not come with support for some proprietary multimedia codecs out of box, such as MP3 and DVD playback.
-To install these codecs, open terminal and type −
+Ubuntu does not come with support for some proprietary multimedia codecs out of the box, such as MP3 and DVD playback.
+To install these codecs:

 sudo apt install ubuntu-restricted-extras

-VLC media player is a popular multimedia player that supports a wide variety of formats.
-To install VLC, open terminal and type −
+VLC media player is a versatile multimedia player that supports a wide variety of audio and video formats.
+To install VLC:

 sudo apt install vlc

-GIMP is a powerful open-source image editor that can be used for a wide variety of tasks, such as photo retouching, image composition, and graphic design.
-To install GIMP, open terminal and type −
+GIMP is a powerful open-source image editor that can be used for photo retouching, image composition, and graphic design.
+To install GIMP:

 sudo apt install gimp

 LibreOffice is a free and open-source office suite that includes a word processor, spreadsheet, and presentation software.
-To install LibreOffice, open terminal and type −
+LibreOffice usually comes pre-installed, but if it's missing:

 sudo apt install libreoffice

 If you are a programmer, you may want to install a code editor to help you write code more efficiently.
-Some popular code editors include Visual Studio Code, Atom, and Sublime Text.
-To install Visual Studio Code, open terminal and type −
+Popular choices include Visual Studio Code, Atom, and Sublime Text.
+To install Visual Studio Code:

 If you are a gamer, you may want to install Steam to access a wide variety of games.
-To install Steam, open terminal and type −
+To install Steam:

 sudo apt install steam

 Wine is a compatibility layer that allows you to run Windows applications on Ubuntu.
-To install Wine, open terminal and type −
+To install Wine:

 sudo apt install wine

-Synaptic Package Manager is a graphical package manager that allows you to browse and install packages from Ubuntu repositories.
-To install Synaptic, open terminal and type −
+Synaptic Package Manager is a graphical package manager that allows you to browse and install packages from Ubuntu repositories with an intuitive interface.
+To install Synaptic:

 sudo apt install synaptic

-htop is a process monitoring tool that allows you to view and manage your system's processes in real-time.
-To install htop, open terminal and type −
+htop is an enhanced process monitoring tool that allows you to view and manage your system's processes in real-time with better visualization than the default top command.
+To install htop:

 sudo apt install htop

-Ubuntu offers a variety of system settings that you can configure to customize your system to your liking.
-You can access system settings by clicking on gear icon in top-right corner of screen and selecting "Settings."
-Some settings you may want to customize include −
+Ubuntu offers a variety of system settings that you can configure to customize your system to your preferences.
+You can access system settings by clicking on the gear icon in the top-right corner of the screen and selecting "Settings."
+Important settings to customize include:

-Display settings − You can adjust your display resolution, scaling, and orientation.
+Display settings Adjust display resolution, scaling, and orientation for optimal viewing.

-Sound settings − You can adjust your system's volume, input/output devices, and sound effects.
+Sound settings Configure system volume, input/output devices, and sound effects.

-Keyboard shortcuts − You can customize keyboard shortcuts for various system functions.
+Keyboard shortcuts Customize shortcuts for various system functions and applications.

-Ubuntu offers a variety of desktop environments that you can choose from, such as GNOME, KDE, and Xfce.
-Each desktop environment offers a different look and feel and may be better suited for certain tasks or preferences.
-To install a different desktop environment, open terminal and type −
+Ubuntu offers various desktop environments that you can choose from, such as GNOME (default), KDE, and Xfce.
+Each desktop environment offers a different look, feel, and performance characteristics.
+To install alternative desktop environments:

-sudo apt install ubuntu-desktop sudo apt install kubuntu-desktop # for KDE sudo apt install xubuntu-desktop # for Xfce
+sudo apt install kubuntu-desktop # for KDE Plasma sudo apt install xubuntu-desktop # for Xfce sudo apt install ubuntu-mate-desktop # for MATE

 sudo apt install snapd

-You can then search for Snap packages in Ubuntu Software Center or install them from command line using "snap" command.
+You can search for Snap packages in the Ubuntu Software Center or install them from the command line using the snap command.

-Flatpak packages are another packaging format for Linux applications that make it easier to install and update software.
-To install Flatpak packages, open terminal and type −
+Flatpak packages are another universal packaging format for Linux applications that provide sandboxed applications.
+To install Flatpak support:

-Ubuntu comes with a firewall called "ufw" (Uncomplicated Firewall) installed by default, but it is not enabled by default.
-To enable firewall, open terminal and type −
+Ubuntu comes with a firewall called ufw (Uncomplicated Firewall) installed by default, but it is not enabled.
+To enable and configure the firewall:

-You can then configure your firewall rules to allow or block incoming and outgoing connections as needed.
+You can then configure specific firewall rules to allow or block incoming and outgoing connections as needed for your security requirements.

-If you need to run other operating systems or test software in a different environment, you can install a virtual machine such as VirtualBox or VMware.
-To install VirtualBox, open terminal and type −
+If you need to run other operating systems or test software in isolated environments, install virtualization software such as VirtualBox or VMware.
+To install VirtualBox:

-Ubuntu has a large and active community of users and developers who can help you learn more about Ubuntu, troubleshoot issues, and contribute to development of operating system.
-You can join Ubuntu community by visiting Ubuntu website, joining Ubuntu forums, or contributing to Ubuntu projects on GitHub.
+Ubuntu has a large and active community of users and developers who can help you learn more about Ubuntu, troubleshoot issues, and contribute to the development of the operating system.
+You can join the Ubuntu community by:

 Conclusion